Directed graphs with lower orientation Ramsey thresholds: Abstract

 \section{Abstract}

 We investigate the threshold~$p_{\Harr}=p_{\Harr}(n)$ for the Ramsey-type property $G(n,p)\arr \Harr$, where $G(n,p)$ is the binomial random graph and $G\arr\Harr$ indicates that every orientation of the graph~$G$ contains the oriented graph~$\vec H$ as a subdigraph.
 Similarly to the classical Ramsey setting, the upper bound $p_{\Harr}\leq Cn^{-1/m_2(\Harr)}$ is known to hold for some constant~$C=C(\Harr)$, where $m_2(\Harr)$ denotes the maximum $2$-density of the underlying graph~$H$ of~$\Harr$.
 While this upper bound is indeed the threshold for some~$\Harr$, this is not always the case.
 We obtain examples arising from rooted products of orientations of sparse graphs (such as forests, cycles and, more generally, subcubic $\{K_3,K_{3,3}\}$-free graphs) and arbitrarily rooted transitive triangles.
-We also discuss the threshold for oriented trees.

 \begin{flushright} Dedicated to the memory of Gabriel Ferreira Barros and\\ to Professor Jayme Luiz Szwarcfiter on the occasion of his 80$^{\mathrm{th}}$ birthday. \end{flushright}